shanalily/node-label-operator/README.md

         ```
 2. Set up the Kubernetes ConfigMap.
 It must be named 'node-label-operator' and have namespace 'node-label-operator-system' to allow to controller to
 watch it in addition to nodes. `kubectl apply -f samples/configmap.yaml`.
 If you don't, default settings will be used.
 You won't be able to create the configmap
 until the namespace has been created.
+You can look at [`samples/configmap.yaml`](https://github.com/Azure/node-label-operator/blob/master/samples/configmap.yaml).
     1. `syncDirection`: Direction of synchronization.
 Default is `arm-to-node`.
 Other options are `two-way` and `node-to-arm`.
 Currently only `arm-to-node` is fully
     implemented and tested.
     2. `labelPrefix`: The node label prefix, with a default of `azure.tags`.
 An empty prefix will be permitted.
 However if you use an empty prefix, node labels